AdobeXD/plugin-samples/tutorials/quick-start-panel/index.md

 8. Modifies the `width` and `height` of the selected rectangle.
 9. Creates a `div` element to serve as a container for your panel UI.
 10. Attaches the HTML created in step #1.
-11. Adds a submit listener for the `form` element, attaching the `exec` function created in step #2.
+11. Adds a submit listener for the `form` element, attaching the `increaseRectangleSize` function created in step #2.
 12. Returns the panel UI container to be used in the next step.

 #### Show the UI